vxp101/vxp101/README.md

 - 💬 Ask me about anything, I'm always glad to help
 - 📫 How to reach me: vxp101@gmail.com, I'm always checking my email
 - 😄 Pronouns: Mr.
-- ⚡ Fun fact: It would take 150 Apricot seeds to guarantee Cyanide poisoning
+- ⚡ Fun fact: Most Philosophers thought there was an accessible hole in the center of the earth before we proved otherwise